-Throughout our lives, many of us in the west are told that we’ll be happy if we go to college, get a corporate job, settle down, and work from 9 to 5 for forty years until we retire.
+Throughout our lives, many of us in the West are told that we’ll be happy if we go to college, get a corporate job, settle down, and work from 9 to 5 for 40 years until we retire.

-You see, after spending over a decade traveling all over the world and seeing how different people live, I’ve learned that there are actually several rat races that you have to break free of in order to live a freer lifestyle as a tax-free global citizen.
+Our founder, Andrew Henderson, has spent over a decade traveling all over the world and seeing how different people live.
+Our team has learned that there are several rat races that you have to break free of to live a freer lifestyle as a tax-free global citizen.

 However, to get to that point, you have to be willing to change your life.